-When many of those visitors contact us while making plans, they usually have two questions: "What's the best way to get to St. Augustine?" and "How can we get around once we're there?"
+When those visitors contact us while making plans, they usually have two questions: "What's the best way to get to St. Augustine?" and "How can we get around once we're there?"

 Let's start with the first question.
 In short, visitors generally arrive one of these five ways: